-As we look through chapters 13-16 of St. John's Gospel, it is quite amazing how central Jesus' teaching on prayer actually is.
+As we look through chapters 13-16 of St. John's Gospel, we see just how central prayer is to Jesus' comforting of the Church and therefore how absolutely necessary a part of our Christian life it is.
 Prior to the text before us today, three other times Jesus speaks of prayer.
 Here those are together: